marcodemayda/fruits-nix/README.md

 versions, right now it's a mish-mash of the two.
 Not even sure it compiles at the moment.
 Lots to improve.

+ short first draft of featured ideas:

+- modular: its a modular config, of course.
+You configure some specific thing you may want, and then get to enable or disable it per-host.
+- eval-time secrets; about as close I could get (because it's not fully possible period.
+NOTE: also that it is only adequate for "privacy" secrets, not actual secrets; they're still placed in the world readable nix store).
+- automatic imports at the top level
+- flake "modules": top-level flake has "flake fruits" that it can import cleanly.
+The main point is just to leave the top-level flake clean and clear; and leave messy details of specific flake pulls to its own file
+- no new knowledge: 99% of modules are written like you would write any part of your basic modular config; no new conventions to learn
+- homogeneous writing: much like no new knowledge; 99% of modules are written the same.
+Copy the template, write configuration as you know how to write it.

+Ideally, you should be at the "daily driving" level, already be familiar with configuration shenanigans.
+But should be possible to jump in on day1 of NixOS, since you're just writing nix the same as you're writing it in `configuration.nix` on a fresh install.

 # NixOS

 ## Bootsratp